Can I really get a car finance with free insurance deal as a young driver?

 Cars finance with free insurance deals sound like a dream come true, right?

-Unfortunately, once you take a closer look, it quickly becomes apparent that there’s no such thing as a free lunch!
+Unfortunately, once you look closer, it becomes apparent that there’s no such thing as a free lunch!

-Arguably for most young drivers, a far more sensible option is to take out traditional HP or PCP car finance on a high quality used car and source your own insurance.
+Arguably for most young drivers, a far more sensible option is to take out traditional HP or PCP car finance on a high-quality used car and source your insurance.

 Is new car finance with insurance included good value for young drivers?

 The main attraction of car finance with insurance deals is that you don’t have to worry about paying for insurance – which can be incredibly expensive for a young driver.
-However, to say that these deals really offer free car insurance is slightly misleading.
+However, saying that these deals offer free car insurance is slightly misleading.

 While it might look like a brand new car on finance with free insurance, you will be paying that price somewhere – usually on the car!

 18-year-old Tommy decides to buy a new car with so-called free insurance.